• The Crypto Fire

 2. Supply: Higher prices encourage suppliers to produce more, while lower prices discourage production.

-The equilibrium price is where supply matches demand, creating a stable market.
+The equilibrium price is where supply matches demand, creating a stable crypto market.
 For instance:

-• When Bitcoin halving reduces the supply of new coins, demand often rises, driving up prices.
+• When Bitcoin halving reduces the supply of new coins, demand often rises, driving up the crypto prices.

 V. Understanding Price Elasticity